 Where the fairs and festivals are

 At these fairs, agents, publishers, and booksellers have traditionally negotiated rights deals and distribution.
-I am listing the major fairs so that people know what those fairs are, but Covid has changed everything.
-Always check to see if an event is actually going to happen.
+Listed are major fairs so that people know what those fairs are, but always check to see if an event is actually going to happen.

 National Book Festival (Library of Congress, Washington DC) Video on demand.